 “An expert knows all the answers–if you ask the right questions.” –Levi Strauss

-We strive to create the best experience for our clients as possible.
+At Accent Truss, we strive to create the best experience for our clients as possible.
 You’ll find information here that we hope you find helpful regarding our process, timing, design, assembly and installation, wood species and surface finishes.
 Every project has its own unique characteristics and requirements but each one we craft will have fantastic visual impact, small tolerances and delivery in a timely manner.
 Exceeding our clients’ expectations is always the top priority; repeat business is our barometer to measure success.

 “Success is simple.
 Do what’s right, the right way, at the right time.”
 Arnold H. Glasow

 The best way to have timber trusses and components incorporated into a project is to work with us early as a partner in the process.
 This allows us to provide the quality service and craftsmanship we are known for and take pride in.
 The image below shows an ideal scenario for blending our process with yours.

 The shop drawings are a crucial part of what we do.
 We begin each project with the creation of a detailed set of shop drawings.
 It is the bridge between design and execution and we take great care with the process.
 No cuts happen to the timber without full review of the shop drawings and final sign off from the customer.

 We pre-assemble each piece in the shop during the crafting and fabrication process to ensure a good fit on the jobsite.
 While some components will arrive to your jobsite assembled, many are too large and will be knocked down and bundled for shipping.

 We do not do the jobsite assembly and/or installation, but we do make it as simple as possible for your onsite crews to perform this work by providing assembly drawings that clearly show how each piece goes back together and in what order to install.

 - Good grain patterns (similar to Douglas Fir)